cscheid/cscheid.net/courses/fal17/csc544/syllabus.md

 ## Subject to Change Statement

 Information contained in the course syllabus, other than the grade and absence policy, may be subject to change with advance notice, as deemed appropriate by the instructor.

+### Edits

+* October 9th, 2017: Technique lectures on Scalability and Interaction were rearranged to fit better with Principle lectures on Interactions.